History of AI: A Fascinating Journey Through Time

 AI has reached thus far.
 Do you know when and how it began?
 If you don’t, this article will give you information on the history of AI.

-You’ll know how AI was born, matured and is continuing its journey to the future.
+You’ll know how AI was born and matured and how it continues its journey to the future.
 Hence, let’s get straight into the topic.

 History of Artificial Intelligence: A Detailed Timeline of This Awe-inspiring Technology